PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 The available configuration options for `swapBehavior` are:

-- `LimitedSwap`: Kubernetes workloads are limited in how much swap they can use.
-Workloads on the node not managed by Kubernetes can still swap.
+- `LimitedSwap`: PlaidCloud workloads are limited in how much swap they can use.
+Workloads on the node not managed by PlaidCloud can still swap.
-- `UnlimitedSwap`: Kubernetes workloads can use as much swap memory as they request, up to the system limit.
+- `UnlimitedSwap`: PlaidCloud workloads can use as much swap memory as they request, up to the system limit.

 If configuration for `memorySwap` is not specified and the feature gate is